JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 Finally, this distance needs to be added to the variable that keeps track of the total distance traveled from the ray's origin: this is the step where the ray is marched. `t += d`.

-The Ray Marching algorithm should be encapsulated into a for loop with the variable `i` representing the current iteration or Ray Marching step, set to a max of `80` iterations:
+The ray marching algorithm should be encapsulated into a for loop with the variable `i` representing the current iteration or ray marching step, set to a max of `80` iterations:

 ```glsl
 for(int i = 0; i < 80; i++) {